grzegorz914/homebridge-lgwebos-tv/README.md

 ## Info
 1. Volume/Mute and RC/Media is possible after You go to RC Control app on iPhone/iPad.
 2. Power ON/OFF short press tile in HomeKit app.
-3. Inputs/Apps can be changed after loong press tile in HomeKit app.
+3. Inputs/Apps can be changed after loong press tile in HomeKit app and select from the list.
 4. Volume/Mute can be changed using hardware buttons on iPhone/iPad.
 5. RC/Media control function available from RC Control app on iPhone/iPad.
 6. Siri control using siri command.